Cannock Chase murders: Diana Tift

 Three months later, on 30 December, a five-year-old girl named Diana Joy Tift disappeared from a street close to her Walsall home.
-The child was last seen at 2 p.m. outside her grandmother's home in Chapel Street, walking to her own home in nearby Hollemeadow Avenue.
+The child was last seen at 2 p.m. outside her grandmother's home on Chapel Street, walking to her own home in nearby Hollemeadow Avenue, Blakenall Heath.
 She was carrying a pink plastic handbag with a white plastic strap she had received as a Christmas present.
 The last potential sighting of Tift was made by a family member, who believed she had subsequently seen her walking past a nearby launderette en route to the family home.

 Tift was reported missing by her parents at 7 p.m.
 As had earlier been the case with Margaret Reynolds, despite extensive searches, no trace of the child was discovered.
 Tift's disappearance saw approximately 2,000 people search for her.
 A local councillor also offered a reward for the child's safe return.

 By 2 January 1966, more than 500 officers from across the West Midlands region had been assigned to the manhunt to locate Tift.
 Several senior officers had also tentatively linked her disappearance to that of Margaret Reynolds.
 Over 6,000 homes, gardens and outhouses in and around Bloxwich were searched by 5 January.
 Ponds and reservoirs were also searched by underwater units.
 Other officers searched derelict factories and warehouses, to no avail.

 Initial discoveries

 On the afternoon of 12 January 1966, the body of Diana Tift was found by a man hunting rabbits.
 She lay half-concealed in undergrowth aside a water-logged ditch at Mansty Gulley on Cannock Chase in Staffordshire, between the villages of Penkridge and Littleton.
 This location was a seldom-used farm track just half a mile from the A34.
-An autopsy later revealed the child had been raped, then suffocated with the pixie hood of her anorak as her murderer had pressed upon her nose and mouth.
+A post-mortem revealed the child had been raped, then suffocated with the pixie hood of her anorak as her murderer had pressed upon her nose and mouth.

 The naked body of Margaret Reynolds lay just inches away.
 Her body was severely decomposed, and none of her clothing was ever recovered save for one shoe.
 As such, pathologists were unable to determine her cause of death.
 Aside from traces of semen found upon and within Tift's body, no forensic evidence was recovered from the crime scene.

 Prior to the discovery of the children's bodies, police had concluded their abductions were linked.
 The modus operandi of Taylor's 1964 abduction and body disposal also led investigators to strongly link her abduction and attempted murder to the same perpetrator.
 At a press conference held on 14 January, the Assistant Chief Constable of Staffordshire Police, Thomas Lockley, informed the media: "We are hunting a dangerous child killer who may strike again."